katerinavlkova/english-for-designers/01-design-manifesto.md

 Typography is important because it affects how we read and understand text.
 Picking the right font and spacing makes the text easier to read and more visually appealing.
 When the text is well-designed, it catches the reader's attention and keeps them engaged with what they are reading.

 ## **Learning**:

 Learning in design is something that never really stops.
 Because the design world is always changing, it's important to stay curious and open to new ideas.
-By keeping up with the latest trends and trying out new tools, designers can continue to improve their skills and make sure their work stays relevant.
+By keeping up with the latest trends and trying out new tools, designers can continue to improve their skills and make sure their work stays

-## **Consistency**:

-Consistency is important for creating a smooth experience for users.
-When all parts of a design fit well together, it’s easier for people to understand and use.
-Consistency doesn’t mean using the same design over and over; it means making sure different elements work together nicely to create a clear and harmonious look.

 ## **Simplicity**: